kailinishihira/Google-Tag-Manager/README.md

 #### By _**Kaili Nishihira**_

 ## Description
 _This is a collection of custom script tags I wrote for various clients of a digital marketing agency.
 The GTM custom HTML tags track specific user data triggered by events.
-Please comments in the code for specifics._
+Please see comments in the code for specifics._

 ## Setup/Installation Requirements
 * _Create a [Google Analytics](https://analytics.google.com) account._